 What Rights Do Non-Citizens Have?

-- Equal Protection: Non-citizens are protected under the Equal Protection Clause of the Fourteenth Amendment, which prohibits discriminatory practices by state actors.
-This means that they cannot be treated unfairly based solely on their immigration status, race, or nationality, ensuring that they receive the same legal protections as citizens.
+• Equal Protection: Under the Equal Protection Clause of the Fourteenth Amendment, non-citizens are shielded from discriminatory practices by state actors.
+This legal framework ensures that individuals cannot be subjected to unfair treatment based solely on their immigration status, race, or nationality.
+For example, non-citizens have successfully challenged laws that impose harsher penalties on them compared to citizens, reinforcing the principle that everyone deserves equal legal protections.

-- Right to Work: Many non-citizens have the right to work in the United States, provided they possess the necessary visas or work permits.
-This right enables them to contribute to the economy and support themselves and their families.
+• Right to Work: Many non-citizens possess the right to work in the United States, contingent upon holding valid visas or work permits.
+This right not only allows them to earn a living but also enables them to contribute significantly to the U.S. economy.
+Non-citizens often fill essential roles in various sectors, including agriculture, healthcare, and technology, highlighting their integral part in the workforce and the broader community.

 Benefits & Challenges